You turn to us for voices you won't hear anywhere else.

 Listen

 John Stauber, author of Toxic Sludge, says democracy is in steep decline because of corporate dominance of the political spectrum through the public relations industry.
-Especially interesting over the past ten years is the complete takeover of even grassroots politics by corporations and their
+Especially interesting over the past 10 years is the complete takeover of even grassroots politics by corporations and their

 consultants.
-We’ve always known that big business runs Washington, but we find that the same big business interests now dominate grass roots organizing through direct marketing and “astroturf” campaigns, for example the quashing of debate on health care reform during the Clinton administration.
-The pharmaceutical industry poured tens of millions into the appearance of grass roots support for maintaining the status quo. including the Harry and Louise commercials and ads the insurance industry placed on the Rush Limbaugh show.
-First Limbaugh would deliver a fevered rant about how health care reform was next to Stalinism, then an industry-sponsored ad would come in: “If you’re upset about health care reform call 800 000 0000.
+We’ve always known that big business runs Washington, but we find that the same big business interests now dominate grassroots organizing through direct marketing and “astroturf” campaigns — for example, the quashing of debate on healthcare reform during the Clinton administration.
+The pharmaceutical industry poured tens of millions into the appearance of grassroots support for maintaining the status quo, including the Harry and Louise commercials and ads the insurance industry placed on the Rush Limbaugh show.
+First Limbaugh would deliver a fevered rant about how healthcare reform was next to Stalinism.
+Then an industry-sponsored ad would come in: “If you’re upset about healthcare reform, call 800-000-0000.”
 From there, callers would be patched through free to their congressperson’s office.
 Thus the industry dumped thousands of angry calls into Washington offices.
 The worst thing about this type of political organizing is that it neutralizes genuine grassroots advocacy.

 Olestra, a chemical that mimics fat, is discussed.
-Proctor & Gamble’s public relations strategies are highlighted
+Proctor & Gamble’s public relations strategies are highlighted.

 Related Story